duncanmcdougall/Responsive-Lightbox/readme.markdown

 ```

-To Do
+Next Steps
 ------
-* Options: { loop slides }
+* Options: { loop }
+* Faster image switching
+* Light and dark simple themes

 Thanks To
 --------
-I'd like to thank [Matthew Hartman](http://www.matthewhartman.com.au/) for contributing a number of improvements to the lightbox.
+I'd like to thank [Matthew Hartman](http://www.matthewhartman.com.au/), [imiric](https://github.com/imiric) et all for contributing a number of improvements to the lightbox.

 License
 --------